SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/9-prep-for-production.md

       - "/test/**"
       - "/localService/**"
   customTasks:
-  - name: webide-extension-task-updateManifestJson
-    afterTask: replaceVersion
-    configuration:
-      appFolder: webapp
-      destDir: dist
     - name: ui5-task-zipper
-    afterTask: generateCachebusterInfo
+      afterTask: generateVersionInfo
       configuration:
-      archiveName: nsmanager
+        archiveName: manager
+        relativePaths: true
         additionalFiles:
           - xs-app.json
     - name: ui5-tooling-transpile-task
       afterTask: replaceVersion
-    configuration:
-      debug: true
-      removeConsoleStatements: true
-      transpileAsync: true
-      transpileTypeScript: true

 ```

-The `ui5-deploy.yaml` file contains the configuration to build the SAPUI5 applications for deployment.
+The `ui5.yaml` file contains the configuration to build the SAPUI5 applications for deployment.
 It includes the builder and custom tasks.

 **builder**: Defines the configuration for the build and for excluding certain resources from the build, such as test files and local service directories.

 **customTasks**: Specifies custom tasks to be executed during the build process.
 These tasks can perform various operations to enhance the deployment process.
 In this case:

-- **webide-extension-task-updateManifestJson**: This task updates the manifest.json file in the webapp folder and moves it to the dist folder.
-It executes after the 'replaceVersion' task.

-- **ui5-task-zipper**: This task zips the application files along with additional files like xs-app.json into an archive named "nsmanager".
-It executes after the 'generateCachebusterInfo' task.
+- **ui5-task-zipper**: This task zips the application files along with additional files like xs-app.json into an archive named "manager".
+It executes after the 'generateVersionInfo' task.

 - **ui5-tooling-transpile-task**: This task transpiles TypeScript files into JavaScript.
-It also performs debugging-related operations and removes console statements.
 This task executes after the 'replaceVersion' task.

-3. **Install the dependencies**
+2. **Install the dependencies**

 As the previous step adds several `dependencies` and `devDependencies` to the html5 apps (`incidents`, `manager`) in the `app` folder.
 It is recommended to run `npm install` command in all the html5 apps folders (`app/incidents`, `app/manager`).